 4. Rosemary – For memory

 If you’re cramming for an exam or struggling to focus, the scent of rosemary oil might just help.
-Research suggests inhaling rosemary essential oil may help improve memory, alertness and cognition, reportedly boosting mood and nervous system activity, which enhances brainpower.
+Research suggests inhaling rosemary essential oil may help improve memory (opens in new tab), alertness (opens in new tab) and cognition (opens in new tab), reportedly boosting mood and nervous system activity, which enhances brainpower.
 Lavender has also been found to reduce levels of the stress hormone cortisol.

 ‘Rosemary oil is a stimulant,’ says Rosemary.
 ‘It’s great if you are taking exams and can also be helpful if you are feeling overwhelmed - but be cautious if you suffer from high blood pressure.’